 In 2004, Kim collaborated with “Milu and Peter Heppner“ on the song “Aus Gold.”
-Additionally, she has worked with well-known artists such as Till Brönner, Nicola Conte, Wolfgang Haffner, Aural Float, and Stefanie Heinzmann.
+Additionally, she has worked with well-known artists such as Till Brönner, Nicola Conte, Wolfgang Haffner and Aural Float.
 Her second solo album, “A Closer Look” was produced in 2009 by the production team of Christian Prommer and Roberto di Goia.
 It was released by the C.A.R.E..
 Music Group.
 In February, 2010, Kim Sanders won the “German Album Critics Award” in the category of “Black Music” for “A Closer Look.”

 In December, 2011, Kim was a contestant on the reality talent show, “The Voice of Germany.”
 During her blind audition all four coaches turned around and Kim chose “Team Nena.”
 Her performances on the show included cover versions of “All That She Wants,” “Killing Me Softly With His Song,” and “Empire State of Mind.”
 She also performed one of her own compositions, “Haunted,” which was also released.
 After making it through the “Battle Rounds” she made it to the very last show where she took second place.

 As an accomplished singer, Kim loves to connect with people of other cultures through her music and has a special passion for the philosophy of “New Thought.”
 In 2000, she completed her pastoral training at the National Interfaith Seminary in the United States, a free church, which allows people of different faiths and backgrounds to have a ceremonial marriage.
-She is also an ambassador for the “Bundesverband Children Hospice e.V.” and in 2014 – along with other ambassadors of the charity – released the single, “Light a Light.”
-All proceeds of this single are donated to the charity.
+She is also an ambassador for the “Deutsche Kinderverein e.V.” charity and in 2017, they released the single “Father”.
+All the proceeds of this single are donated to the charity.